verifiedit/log-notifications/README.md

 }
 ```

-application is the name of which application is sending the notification.
+application: the name of which application is sending the notification.
-- this must be configured in your ```log-notifications``` config.
+- defaults to your APP_NAME env variable with a fallback to 'Laravel', or this can be set in your ```log-notifications``` config by running ```php artisan vendor:publish --tag=log-notifications```.

+message: the raw content sent to your recipient.
+- For email, this assumes you are using Laravel's MailMessage
+- For sms, this assumes you are using verifiedit/laravel-notification-channel-clicksend

+reference: the uuid of the notification.
+recipient: the ```Notifiable``` the notification was sent to.
+serviceCommunications: the response from the notification.
+channel: the notification channel.